jdickey/rack-service_api_versioning/doc/API-DOCUMENTATION.md

 * An HTTP [400](https://httpstatuses.com/400) (*Bad Request*) will be returned if there is no defined `COMPONENT_DESCRIPTION` value or if that value does not contain valid [Repository](#the-repository) data in JSON format with at least one API Version defined; or
 * An HTTP [406](https://httpstatuses.com/406) (*Not Acceptable*) will be returned if the API Version specifier in the `HTTP_ACCEPT` environment value does not match any API Versions reported as supported by parsing the `COMPONENT_DESCRIPTION` environment value.

+# The `ApiVersionRedirector` Middleware Component

+The `ApiVersionRedirector` middleware component parses the JSON encoded in the `COMPONENT_API_VERSION_DATA` value by the `AcceptContentTypeSelector` middleware component.
+It then builds a Rack response with

+* the status code [307](https://httpstatuses.com/307) (*Temporary Redirect*);
+* body content containing the markup `Please resend the request to <a href="LOCATION">LOCATION</a> without caching it.`, where `LOCATION` is replaced by the value of the `Location` header (see the next item); and
+* headers for
+  * `API-Version`, with a value of the API Version used to match the request (e.g., `v1` or `v2.14.6`); and
+  * `Location`, with a value of the full URL for the API Version-specific request as supplied to the AVIDA, including path information and query parameters, if any.

+## Error Reporting

+**None.** If the `COMPONENT_DESCRIPTION` entry in the Rack environment is missing, or is invalidly formatted, then this middleware component *will* fail.
+Adding error detection and reporting similar to that of [`AcceptContentTypeSelector`](#the-servicecomponentdescriber-middleware-component), above, *but* the question may reasonably be asked, *how useful would that be in practice?* If these three components are always used together in the correct sequence, then there should be no possible error path for this middleware component; if an error is encountered in operation, that is a strong indication that the *use* of the middleware in that particular AVIDA is incorrect.

+# Feasible Future Features

+1. The initial release of this Gem itself uses no encryption; if HTTPS rather than HTTP is used between Component Services, that would provide an increased level of security.
+HTTPS, however, is not presently **required,** but is **recommended.** An imminent future release is being considered which would use the [RbNaCl](https://github.com/cryptosphere/rbnacl) library's support for [public-key encryption](https://github.com/cryptosphere/rbnacl/wiki/SimpleBox#public-key-encryption-with-simplebox) to secure and authenticate HTTP payloads and, where practical, message data.
+2. Despite the explanation given for the deliberate omission of error reporting in the `ApiVersionRedirector` middleware component (immediately above), some intrepid soul may choose to implement it anyway.
+(It's open source; it's a platform for learning experiences.)
+3. Some misadventurous developer may choose to implement the three existing middleware components *as a single, unified component.* We considered that approach during initial development, and abandoned it because we strongly feel that the "boilerplate" of including two "extra" middleware components is *far* outweighed by the inner complexity that such a unified component would contain, and the likelihood that any future change would have effects beyond the intended change. ([SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) *is* a thing, you know.)

+## Other Ideas?

+Do you see something we missed that you'd find useful?
+Open an [issue and PR](https://github.com/jdickey/rack-service_api_versioning/#contributing) and let's have a chat about it!